 Introduction 2

-2

-Important Points to Remember 5
+Important points to remember 5

 Who is responsible for the exams?
 6

 Who is entered for public exams?
 6

-Can students take holidays during term time?
+Can pupils take holidays during term time?
 6

-What information will students receive about their examination entries?
+What information will I receive about the exam series?
 6

 Where will the exams be held?
 7

-How do I know when exams take place?
+How do I know when the exams take place?
 7

-At what times do the exam sessions begin?
+At what times do the exams session begin?
 7

-What happens if a student has more than one exam at the same time?
+What happens if I have more than one exam at the same time?
 8

 How are students supervised?
+8

+What happens if I cannot find my place in the exam room?
 9

-What happens if a student cannot find his/her place in the exam room?
-9

 What happens if a student is late?
 9

 What should students bring to the exams?
-10
+9

 What should students not bring with them?
 10

 May students bring a drink?
-11
+10

 Regulations governing the use of calculators 11

 What are the regulations regarding mobile phones?
 11

-What is meant by Malpractice?
+What is meant by malpractice?
 12

 What happens if a student does not turn up for an exam?
 12

-How are exams started?
+How are the exams started?
 12

 What standards of behaviour are expected during exams?
 13

 What should students wear for exams?
 13

-What should I do if I am unwell at the time of one of the exams?
-14
+What should I do if I am unwell at the time of an exam?

+What if a student needs to use the bathroom?14

-What do students do if they finish early?
-14
+What do students do if they finish early?14

-What do I need to do if a student has problems that may affect
+What do I need to do if my child has a problem that may affect their exam performance?

-his/her exam performance?
-15

-How can a parent best help their son/daughter during the exam period?
-15
+How can parents best help their child during the exam period?15

-What happens about the return of school books and equipment at the end of the exam period?
+What happens about the return of school books and equipment?
 16

-When and how are the results distributed?
+When and how are the results distributed?16

+What can I do if results are different from what was anticipated?
 16

-What can I do if results are substantially different from what was anticipated?
-16

-How do I obtain copies of marked exam scripts?
-17
+How do I obtain copies of marked exam scripts?17

-How should fees be paid?
-17
+How should fees be paid?17

 When do students receive certificates?
-17

-Information about the following pages; 18

-JCQ Information for candidates - Coursework 19

-JCQ Information for candidates - NEA 23

-JCQ Data protection Notice 27

-JCQ Information for candidates - Social Media 30

-JCQ Information for Candidates - Written Examinations 32
+JCQ Documentation Information

-JCQ Exam Room Poster - 1 36

-JCQ Poster 2 - Warning to candidates 37
+JCQ Notice to Candidates (Coursework)

+JCQ Notice to Candidates (Non-examination Assessments)24

+JCQ Notice to Candidates (Privacy notice)

+JCQ Notice to Candidates (Social Media)30

+JCQ Notice to Candidates (Written Examinations)

+JCQ Notice to Candidates (Warning to Candidates)

+JCQ Notice to Candidates (Mobile devices)38

+JCQ: Your Exam Day39

-Good luck message 38
+Good luck message from Mr Teanby